Town Square

 You ask where new people to the area should live??

-It isn't a God given right that everyone/anyone can live in PA.
+It isn’t a God given right that everyone/anyone can live in PA.
 East Palo Alto is less than two miles from downtown PA.
 Housing is much more inexpensive there.
 You can buy a 3 bedroom house for $400, 000.
-[Portion removed.]
+Are you too snobby to live there.?
 Not everyone can live in one of the most expensive towns in the USA.
 Especially when they are just starting out.
-[Portion removed.]
+You probably want rent control.

 If the new elected city council is intellectually honest, it should communicate clearly and in no uncertain terms to the residents and developers, as well as anyone wishing to move to Palo Alto through new development projects, that this is impossible and not going to happen.